-"CON Great Performance (When your opponent attacks, if this card is in the middle position of your center stage and not [REVERSE], your opponent frontal attacks this card instead)" in the middle position of their center stage.
+"CM Great Performance (When your opponent attacks, if this card is in the middle position of your center stage and not [REVERSE], your opponent frontal attacks this card instead)" in the middle position of his or her center stage.
 In this scenario, the replacement effect of the turn player is first applied, followed by the replacement effect of the non-turn player, thus resulting in the turn player's character frontal attacking the non-turn player's character with Great Performance.

-8.10.3.
+- 8.10.3.
 If the replacement effect is a choice-type replacement effect ("when ..., (the player) may instead.
-If they does, do ...), if that choice cannot be made, this replacement effect is not applied.

-8.11.
-Final Information

-8.11.1.
-If an effect references a specified card's information and/or State, and if the specified card is moved from one zone to another (except a movement from one stage position to another) due to the effect, that effect references the information and/or State of the card as when that card was last in that zone.

-8.12.
-Climax Combo Icon
+If he or she does, do ...), if that choice cannot be made, this replacement effect is not applied. - 8.11.
+Final Information - 8.11.1.
+If an effect references a specified card's information and/or State, and if the specified card is moved from one zone to another (except a movement from one stage position to another) due to the effect, that effect references the information and/or State of the card as when that card was last in that zone. - 8.12.
+Climax Combo Icon - 8.12.1.
+Immediately after an Ability Category Icon (ACT AUTO CONT), there may be a Climax Combo Icon (CONT).
+This is an icon to indicate that that ability is one that is related to a climax with a specified card name.
+This icon has no special meaning in terms of rules per se.